Chart Color Schemes

 The level of general health in Moree Surrounds is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Moree Surrounds shows above-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Moree Surrounds shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
 Approximately 49% (~2,617 people) have private health cover, lower than the national average of 55.3%.

 The most prevalent medical conditions are asthma (8.5%) and arthritis (6.8%).
-A higher proportion, 72.9%, report being free from medical ailments compared to 66.7% in Rest of NSW.
-The area has 15.7% (836 people) aged 65 and over, lower than the 18.8% in Rest of NSW.
-Health outcomes among seniors are notably strong, exceeding those of the general population in health metrics.
+A majority (72.9%) report no medical ailments, higher than Rest of NSW's 66.7%.
+The area has a lower proportion of seniors aged 65 and over at 15.7% (836 people), compared to Rest of NSW's 18.8%.
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health